-The Trust publishes A Sort of Newsletter (ASON) quarterly.
+The Trust publishes a quarterly magazine, A Sort of Newsletter (ASON).
+A Sort of Newsletter is obviously intended as a respectful reference to the title of the first of Greene’s two autobiographies – A Sort of Life.
 ASON is a mixture of informed articles about Greene, news and book, dvd and film reviews of the latest publications about the writer plus other items of interest.
 It is automatically sent to all Friends of the Trust.
-If you are not already a Friend find more by visiting the Membership page.
-To learn more about our newsletter go to the A Sort of Newsletter (ASON) page.
+If you are not already a Friend find out more by visiting the Membership page.
+To learn more about our newsletter, use the Our Quarterly Magazine tab (on the left) and go to the A Sort of Newsletter (ASON) page.

 Although Greene died as long ago as 1991, there seems to be little evidence that interest in his life and his work has diminished.
 Year on year the Graham Greene International Festival has been able to showcase examples of research of various kinds.
 What has been noticeable to regular Festival goers has been the fact that many contributions have been made by researchers from countries other than the UK which demonstrates the well-known international appeal of Graham Greene.

 The stated aim of the Graham Greene Birthplace Trust is to encourage research into the life and work of this author.
-To this end, the new Current Research page is intended to advertise on-going or recently completed research projects or forthcoming publications.
+To this end, the Current Research page is intended to advertise on-going or recently completed research projects or forthcoming publications.
 If you are a post-graduate student, or are engaged in doctorate or post-doctorate work or are writing a book or article on the subject please get in touch with us via the website at email@example.com.
 We would also be interested to hear from you if your research simply includes Greene amongst other contemporary writers.
-We would hope to be able to feature your particular area of study on this website.